kee-reel/LATEST/README.md

-# Language Agnostic TEsting
+# Language Agnostic TESTing

+Main goal of this project is to provide web-service that allows teachers to create programming courses with built-in interactive excercises.

-Web service that allows to run tests for programms written in these languages:
+This web-service supports tests for programs written in these languages:

 * C
+* C++
 * Python
+* Pascal
-* Planned: Go, C++, C#, Pascal
+* Planned: Go, C#

 # Contents
 - [How it works](#how-it-works)